jhpyle/docassemble/_docs/functions.md

 to something else if you used a different name for the [JSON] crededials in your [Configuration].

-Go to Package Management and make sure that the `oauth2client` and `gspread` packages are installed.
-If they are not installed, install them from PyPI.

 Go to the [Playground] and create an interview that references the `google_sheets` module and the `read_sheet` function.